marbrnrd/Terminus_project/README.md

 # Terminus_project
-IOS : Project about MIT Terminus
+Project for the IOS course.